christopherstock/android-payworks-mobile-sdk/README.md

 - Downgrade the Dependency for the Payworks Mobile SDK to `2.57`.
 Higher versions yield a Kotlin runtime error in transaction() issue. (`NoSuchMethodException`)
 - Fix the Version of the **Kotlin Gradle Plugin** if a Kotlin transpilation problem occurs. (working with 1.5.30)

+# Backlog
+- TODO add input fields for amount, drop-down currency
+- TODO Disable "Start Transaction" button while a transaction is running
+- TODO unify start and cancel transaction to one single button